 We are currently using the bazinga platform and every purchaser should have received an email on how to log in.
-If you haven’t received these credentials, please contact the C3 team at firstname.lastname@example.org, who will coordinate the set up for you.
+If you haven’t received these credentials, please contact your on-site Property Management Team, or the C3 team at email@example.com, who will coordinate the set up for you.
 The bazinga website allows you to book amenities, interact with other residents, look up helpful resources and documents and much more!

 2 Weeks Before Your Occupancy Date